ollerwagen/dromedar/README.md

 ### Expanding it in Dromedar

 In order to expand the standard library with functions written in pure Dromedar, you will either need to create a new `.drm` file in which to create your functions, or append them to the [existing standard libary file](Droml/Drmstdlib.drm).
-If you create a new file, you need to add it to the [library list](Droml/LibLists/drmlibs.txt).
+If you create a new file, you need to add its path to the `drmlibs` item in the [Config File](Droml/droml.config).

 You can then use all the functions you created in your own Dromedar programs.